Scalloped Potatoes Au Gratin

 Scalloped potatoes au gratin baked until golden brown & bubbly

-With layers of tender potatoes enveloped in a velvety cheese sauce, scalloped potato au gratin is a classic comfort food that never fails to delight.
+Thinly sliced potatoes layered with a cream and cheese sauce- scalloped potato au gratin is a classic comfort food that will never fail to delight.

-While growing up I loved scalloped potatoes au gratin.
+When I was growing up, I loved scalloped potatoes au gratin.
 They came from a box and sort of “glowed” orange. glowed orange!
 As a kid I certainly didn’t care that they were made of dehydrated potatoes and powdered cheese and a bunch of other ingredients no one can pronounce.
 (I still see those boxed potatoes in the market to this day and I am always still a little tempted to buy them, but I can’t bring myself to do it when the real version is just so much better!

 What are scalloped potatoes au gratin?